Confederate war finance: Debt finance

 Issued loans accounted for roughly 21% of the finance of Confederate war expenditure.
 Initially the South was more successful in selling debt than the North, partially because New Orleans was a major financial center.
 Its financiers bought up two-fifths of a 15 million dollar loan in early 1861.

 The two main types of loans issued by the South during the war were "Cotton Bonds", denominated in pounds sterling and sold in London, and high risk unbacked loans sold in the Netherlands.
 The Cotton Bonds were convertible directly into bales of cotton, with a caveat, included as a means of political pressure on European countries to recognize the Confederacy, that any such shipments needed to be picked up by the bondholder in one of the blockaded Southern ports (mostly New Orleans).

-Cotton Bonds initially were very popular and in high demand among the British; William Ewart Gladstone, who at the time was the Chancellor of the Exchequer, was supposedly one of the buyers--his family fortune came from slavery in the West Indies.
+Cotton Bonds initially were very popular and in high demand among the British; William Ewart Gladstone, who at the time was the Chancellor of the Exchequer, was supposedly one of the buyers—his family fortune came from slavery in the West Indies.
 The Confederate government managed to honor the Cotton Bonds throughout the war, and in fact their price rose steeply until the fall of Atlanta to Sherman.
 This rise reflected both the increase in the underlying cotton prices and perhaps the possibility that George B. McClellan might get elected as US President on a peace platform.
 In contrast, the price of the Dutch-issued high risk loans fell throughout the war, and the South selectively defaulted on servicing these obligations.

-In France vigorous fund raising yielded £3 million (about $14.5m in US dollars) from the 1862 bond sale to the Erlanger bank in Paris.
+In France vigorous fund raising yielded £3 million sterling (about $14.5m in US dollars) from the 1862 bond sale to the Erlanger bank in Paris.
 It was not repeated.

 The main Confederacy failure was its banking on European financial support and military intervention but it proved a fallacy that "Cotton is King".
 Britain needed Northern grain more urgently than Southern cotton, for it had large stocks of cotton when the war began.